The Ultimate Guide to Idaho’s Alice Lake Hike & Backpacking the Alice Toxaway Loop in the Sawtooth Mountains

 There is an established campground right at the Tin Cup Trailhead near Pettit Lake, Pettit Lake Campground, but all the sites are first-come/first-serve and the campground fills up fast.

-The campground is open from June to September (it closed on September 21st).
+The campground is open from June to September (it closes on September 21st).
 Camp sites range from $20 a night for single sites to $40 a night for double sites.

 It’s a great little spot, and super convenient for the hiking trail, but again, this place will fill up quick on the weekends in the peak season.